“You like the iPad because it’s simple. But if you’re using the iPad as your primary computer, you may just like it because it’s a challenge.”

 One common idea at the time was that Linux forced users to get down and dirty with how computers worked at a basic level.
-This, went the theory, would increase people’s understanding of computing.
+This, the theory says, increases people’s understanding of computing.
 The knowledge would, in turn, make them safer and more productive.

 This idea sounds great until you realise it takes a day to recompile an obscure but necessary piece of code that everything depends on.

 While the freedom to tinker aspect of Linux could be useful.
 More often it was a terrible time sink.
 You could spend hours or days down software rabbit holes.